Case Study for Chomp

 Top-tier media features

-Chomp founders Ben Keighran and Cathy Edwards foresaw the move from a PC-centric world to a world driven by mobile consumption.
+The founders of Chomp foresaw the move from a PC-centric world to a world driven by mobile consumption.
 As the number of apps exploded, it had become difficult for users to find the perfect app based on what they want to do.
-Keighran and Edwards knew that the existing search technologies produced by entrenched vendors such as Google, as well as the search available in app stores, would not work well within the new mobile paradigm.
+They knew that the existing search technologies produced by entrenched vendors such as Google, as well as the search available in app stores, would not work well within the new mobile paradigm.
 App data is very different from web data.
-In 2009 they founded Chomp and developed a patent-pending search engine built from the ground up that allows:
+They founded Chomp and developed a patent-pending search engine built from the ground up that allows:

 - Carriers and developers to effectively integrate app search into their products and content, and